Follow the step by step process or choose what situation that best describes you:

 Receiving Your Score

 It takes about three weeks to receive your LSAT scores by email once you take the exam.
-The lowest score is a 120, and the highest, 180.
+The lowest score is 120, and the highest, 180.
 The average LSAT score of applicants to the University of Iowa College of Law in 2017 was 156.

 Application process